 Everything changed with the Chancellor’s budget of 2014, (effective April 2015).
 Significant changes were made to pension rules and the tax position on inheritance which, at that time made, a final salary pension transfer worth considering for some individuals.
-Since early 2015 changing economic conditions have combined to drive the benefits of transfer to an all-time high.
+Since early 2015 changing economic conditions have combined to drive transfer values to an all-time high.

 THE BENEFITS OF A FINAL SALARY PENSION

-Approximately 11 Million people are members of final salary schemes in the U.K. They provide a guaranteed monthly pension for life.
-Often the income is index linked to provide at least some protection from inflation.
-Also known as defined benefit pension schemes they deliver an income based on either:
+Approximately 11 Million people are members of final salary schemes in the UK.
+Final salary or defined benefit (DB) pension schemes provide a guaranteed income for life.
+Often the income is index linked to provide at least some protection from inflation, the income you receive is based based on either:

-- How much you’re paid (your salary) at the point you finally retire.
+- How much you’re paid (your salary) at the point you finally retire (or sometimes your highest salary in the last few years of employment).

 - An average of your salary across your career.

-Unlike a standard private or company pension scheme (defined contribution) where an individual makes their own contributions, or makes contributions jointly with an employer, the amount an individual receives at retirement is guaranteed (assuming the sponsoring employer survives).
-There are no decisions to make at retirement about what should be done with a pension pot.
+Unlike a personal pension arrangement or defined contribution company pension scheme where an individual makes their own contributions, or makes contributions jointly with an employer and has to decide how to access their benefits at retirement, the amount an individual receives from a final salary pension at retirement is guaranteed (assuming the sponsoring employer survives).
+The only decision to make at retirement is should you take a tax free cash sum and reduced pension or just pension.

 A guaranteed amount is the key advantage of final salary pension schemes but there are several other major advantages that include:

 - Index-linking.
-This means that pension income is guaranteed to rise each year to keep up with rising prices in the future.
-This index is often capped at a maximum of 2.5% per year but it can be linked to inflation in some cases.
+This means that pension income will go up each year to keep pace with rising prices.
+Increases are often capped at a maximum level e.g. 2.5% each year but some schemes offer more generous inflation proofing.

 - Death in service payments to your spouse if you die before reaching pensionable age.